 First, it’s exponential.
 In each period it doubles in capability or performance.
 Or perhaps on the flip side, it halves in cost in each period.
-Computers are the example of an Exponential Technology we’re all familiar with – doubling every 18 months or so (Moore’s Law).
-There are many other exponential technologies, like 3D printing, drones, robotics, artificial intelligence, synthetic biology, etc. They’ve all be around for a long while, with lots of doubling periods behind us.
+Computers are an example of an exponential technology we’re all familiar with – doubling every 18 months or so (Moore’s Law).
+There are many other exponential technologies, like 3D printing, drones, robotics, artificial intelligence, synthetic biology, etc. They’ve all been around for a long while, with lots of doubling periods behind us.
 Drones, for example, have been around for decades.

 Why should we care about exponential technologies?

 Simply put, organisations that leverage exponential technologies can completely disrupt major business sectors.
 Let’s carry on with the drone example.
 The UK has changed its regulations to enable Amazon to test last-mile delivery using drones.
 The US is following suit.

 In the US, 40% of consumers are within 20 miles of an Amazon distribution centre.
 Amazon could use some combination of autonomous trucks and delivery drones to deliver your stuff to you, exactly where you are, any time of day, for probably 1/10th the cost of current logistics systems.
 That would disrupt the last-mile logistics companies, to the same extent that Uber is disrupting taxi companies.
 It would likely further disrupt retail.
 Why would you spend 45 minutes in Auckland traffic to go get that item you need, when it could be droned to you while you spend your precious time doing something else.
 Retail might go the way of banks – less and less need for storefronts.